 This policy will explain areas of this website that may affect your privacy and personal details, how we process, collect, manage and store those details and how your rights under the GDPR, DPA & PECR are adhere to.
 Our contact information is provided if you have any questions.

-We use a third-party service, <Netsells limited>, to help maintain the security and performance of our website.
-To deliver this service it processes the IP addresses of visitors to the website.
+To help maintain the security and performance of our website we process the IP addresses of visitors to the website.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.